How Does Coronavirus Affect a Pregnant Woman? Here's What Experts Told Us

 To date, the evidence has been quite limited.
 (One study in JAMA Pediatrics suggests mom-to-baby transmission may be possible sometime in and around the time of delivery, while two recent case reports in JAMA raise questions about whether this can happen in utero.)

 Dr. Adalja said that it’s more likely that the virus would be passed to a baby after birth, from close contact with a person carrying the virus.

-Currently there isn’t an approved vaccine to prevent the coronavirus; vaccines have been developed and are currently being tested on animals, but the best-case scenario is that human trials will take place later this year, per the BBC.
+Currently there isn’t an approved vaccine to prevent the coronavirus; vaccines have been developed and are currently being tested, but the best-case scenario is that a vaccine won't be available until the end of 2020 or early 2021, according to the nation's top infectious disease, Anthony Fauci, MD, told a House committee on Tuesday, per USA Today.
 So medical advice focuses on preventative measures to try to stop the virus from spreading.